markbailey/promotigo-competition-winners/README.md

 `npm start`

 Then hold CTRL & click on the link in the console to open the client app in the browser.

+### Testing

+To run the suit of tests, enter the following ocmmand in the console from the project root directory.

+`npm run test`

+FYI: The database needs to be setup and the server running to perform some tests.